denysmedynskyi/denysmedynskyi.github.io/_posts/2017-6-6-RubyC-2017-review.md

 ## organization

-I will start with organization.
 The venue was nicer than the year before, the organization was great.
+There were a lot places for lunch around the venue, so you could easily have lunch and be in time for the next talk.
 However, I was lacking a particular place for talking with speakers and attendees.
 Last year there was a lobby where everyone was hanging out after each talk or during breaks.
 Also, it would be better if after-party was in more quiet place.

 ## networking